wadler91/sql-mini-project/README.md

 # sql-mini-project

-This is an exercise for practicing SQL queries
+An exercise for practicing SQL queries